Jamek Mosque

 Jamek Mosque, officially Sultan Abdul Samad Jamek Mosque (Masjid Jamek Sultan Abdul Samad) is one of the oldest mosques in Kuala Lumpur, Malaysia.
-It is located at the confluence of the Klang and Gombak River and may be accessed via Jalan Tun Perak.
-The mosque was designed by Arthur Benison Hubback, and built in 1909.
+It is located at the confluence of the Klang and Gombak rivers and may be accessed via Jalan Tun Perak.
+The mosque was designed by British architect and soldier Arthur Benison Hubback, and built in 1909.
+It was the principal mosque of Kuala Lumpur until the construction of the national mosque Masjid Negara in 1965.